-Ed passed away peacefully of natural causes, as a result of dementia, on the morning of January 3, 2018 with his family by his side.
-Ed touched many lives as a teacher, businessman, and athlete.
+Edward Allen Mendell passed away peacefully of natural causes as a result of dementia on the morning of January 3, 2018 with his family at his side.
+He touched many lives as a teacher, businessman, and athlete.

-Ed also volunteered as a little league and soccer coach.
-He competed in handball tournaments, including several with his oldest son, winning four titles including one at the age of 80.
-He enjoyed fishing trips to Alaska, and in recent years, he would donate all of his catch to the veteran's hospital in Palo Alto.
+Ed also found time to volunteer as a little league soccer coach and to compete in various handball tournaments, including several with his oldest son.
+Together they won many tournaments, and at age 80 he won his final handball championship.
+Ed also enjoyed fishing trips to Alaska, where he was highly successful, so much so that he would donate his catch to the veterans hospital in Palo Alto.

-At 6' 3" with a very muscular build, Ed could be an intimidating figure, especially for those who knew about his boxing background.
-However, he had a soft spot for children and animals and often found humor when least expected.
+At 6 feet 3 inches, and with a very muscular build, Ed could be an intimidating figure, especially to those who were aware of his West Point boxing background; however, he had a soft spot for children, and he often found humor when least expected.

 Duty, Honor, Country were Ed's guidelines.
 He served his country, his, community, and his family with great service, with sincerity, and with devotion.
 The Long Gray Line gets longer yet stiffer.
 Be Thou at Peace.